White Water Rapid Classification System

 CLASS I RAPIDS

-Fast moving water with riffles and small waves.
+Fast-moving water with riffles and small waves.

 CLASS II RAPIDS: NOVICE